Back to Back for the Boys in Red and Black?

 Assistant Coaches: Paul Holmes, Scott Stephens, Chris Whitford, Will Tatchell, Adrian Smith

 Key Clashes: Round 1 vs Launceston at UTAS Stadium on March 30 – Phil Edwards Cup (Good Friday)

 Round 4 vs Clarence at Blundstone Arena on April 20

 Round 7 vs Lauderdale at UTAS Stadium on May 12

 Ins: Jordan Cousens (Rocherlea), Dakota Bannister (East Coast Swans), Lachlan Young (Scottsdale Magpies), Jack Mazengarb (Clarence), Sherrin Egger, Cooper Stuart, Beau Sharman (Devonport), Stan Tyson (Deloraine)

-Outs: Tom Couch, Jay Lockhart (Casey Demons VFL), Lewis Holmer, Caelen Baker (Redlands NEAFL)
+Outs: Jay Lockhart (Casey VFL), Lewis Holmer, Kailem Baker (Redlands NEAFL)

 North Launceston were the definition of dominant throughout the 2017 TSL Season, only dropping two games along the way to claim their third premiership in four years.